Sarah Burgess (playwright): Theater

 Burgess is from Alexandria, Virginia, and identifies the city's proximity to Washington, D.C., as a factor in her decision to write Kings.
 Speaking of her works as a whole, she remarked, “The voice of people who are unapologetic about their belief in the free market and survival of the fittest has always interested me.”

 Television

 In 2019, Burgess’ work expanded from stage to television.

 FX announced that the third season of its Emmy Award-winning anthology series American Crime Story would explore the sex scandal surrounding U.S. President Bill Clinton and White House intern Monica Lewinsky, with Burgess as the head writer, showrunner, and executive producer.
-FX CEO Jon Landgraf says the show will highlight "the overlooked dimensions of the women who found themselves caught up in the scandal and political war that cast a long shadow over the Clinton Presidency."
-The season will star Beanie Feldstein as Lewinsky, Clive Owen as Clinton, Sarah Paulson as Linda Tripp, and Annaleigh Ashford as Paula Jones, and is set to premiere on September 7, 2021.
+FX CEO John Landgraf said the show would highlight "the overlooked dimensions of the women who found themselves caught up in the scandal and political war that cast a long shadow over the Clinton Presidency."
+The third season starred Beanie Feldstein as Lewinsky, Clive Owen as Clinton, Sarah Paulson as Linda Tripp, and Annaleigh Ashford as Paula Jones, which premiered on September 7, 2021.